-1. Type in https://virtual-meetings.tsxtrust.com/1511 on your browser at least 15 minutes before the Meeting starts.
-Please do not do a Google Search.
-Do not use Internet Explorer.

-2. Click on "I am a Guest".
+- 1. Type in https://virtual-meetings.tsxtrust.com/1699 on your browser (please do not do a Google search, and please use the latest version of either Chrome, Safari, Edge, or Firefox) at least 15 minutes before the Meeting starts. - 2.
+Click on "I am a Guest".

-If you have any questions, please don't hesitate to contact our proxy solicitation agent, TMX Investor Solutions Inc. as indicated on the back page of this Information Circular.
+If you have any questions, please don't hesitate to contact our proxy solicitation agent, MacKenzie Partners, Inc. as indicated on the back page of this Information Circular.